gstinoco/WaveGFD/README.md

 # WaveGFD
-Data and methods for numerically solving the wave equation using a meshless Generalized Finite Differences Scheme
+Data and methods for numerically solving the wave equation using a meshless Generalized Finite Differences Scheme.

 All the codes are distributed under MIT License on [GitHub](https://github.com/gstinoco/WaveGFD) and are free to use, modify, and distribute giving the proper copyright notice.